`` 'Things To Worry About' Business & Economic Monopolies Page

 "In 1956, 56 percent of profits in the U.S. economy derived from manufacturing, while 8.3 percent came from

-the financial sector. in 2007, manufacturing produced 10 percent of profits, while the financial sector produced
+the financial sector.
+In 2007, manufacturing produced 10 percent of profits, while the financial sector produced

 26 percent of profits." — The Washington Spectator